 No lineup of rooftop bars in Chicago is complete without the inclusion of ROOF on theWit.
 It's as essential to the Chicago rooftop scene as a White Castle slider atop your Bloody Mary.
 In other words, not very.
 But still nice to have as well as having live DJs, runway shows, and a retractable roof.

-Replacing the old Vertigo Sky Lounge space atop the 26th floor of the Dana Hotel is this opulent newbie, featuring stunning, innovative cocktails from local mixology kingpin Benjamin Schiller.
-The drinks are served in custom glassware and include unique garnishes like dehydrated starfruit and edible paper butterflies.
-The beautiful 1,100sq ft space also has a comfortable lawn section and firepits for the colder evenings.
+Replacing the old Vertigo Sky Lounge space atop the 26th floor of the Dana Hotel is this opulent mainstay, featuring stunning, innovative cocktails from local mixology kingpin Benjamin Schiller.
+The insanely Instagrammable inventions include drinks served in glass bongs and cocktails with unique touches like light lightning bolts and edible paper butterflies.
+The beautiful 1,100-square-foot space also has a comfortable lawn section and firepits for the colder evenings.

-Up & Up and the Cabana Club are two rooftop bars in one building, thanks to the Robey’s collaboration with its sister property, The Hollander.
-Up & Up is the hotel’s older 13th-floor lounge, offering expansive views of the city and Robey spire (just resist the urge to scale it after ingesting a Kid Koala cocktail, which combines vodka, egg whites, and eucalyptus bitters).
-Opened in May 2017, the sixth-floor Cabana Club has a shimmering pool (for hotel guests only) and a 160-seat outdoor deck where you can enjoy Latin bites and Mexican-inspired drinks.
+The Up Room and the Cabana Club are two rooftop bars in one building, thanks to the Robey’s collaboration with its sister property, The Hollander.
+The Up Room is the hotel’s older 13th-floor lounge, offering expansive views of the city and Robey spire (just resist the urge to scale it after ingesting a Holy Cow! cocktail, which combines Hennessy Black with salted caramelized milk, coffee, and tobacco bitters).
+Opened in May 2017, the sixth-floor Cabana Club has a shimmering pool and a 160-seat outdoor deck where you can enjoy Latin bites and Mexican-inspired drinks.

 This third-floor oasis at the Loews Chicago is here to relax you.
 The large terrace is like a Zen zone in the midst of the bustling city, with large grassy areas, giant Jenga, cozy swing chairs, and great views of the lake.
 Grab a spot in the afternoon and enjoy some tiki cocktails as you watch the sunset.
 They’re so delicious, you’ll probably end up staying much later.